freenas/freenas-docs/userguide/install.rst

    Preserve and Migrate Settings

-Press :kbd:`Enter` and %brand% will indicate that the upgrade is complete and that you should reboot.
-Press :guilabel:`OK`, highlight :guilabel:`3 Reboot System`, and press :kbd:`Enter` to reboot the system.
-If the upgrade installer was booted from CD, remove the CDROM.
+Press :kbd:`Enter`. %brand% indicates that the upgrade is complete and a reboot is required.
+Press :guilabel:`OK`, highlight :guilabel:`3 Reboot System`, then press :kbd:`Enter` to reboot the system.
+If the upgrade installer was booted from CD, remove the CD.

 During the reboot there may be a conversion of the previous configuration database to the new version of the database.
 This happens during the "Applying database schema changes" line in the reboot cycle.
-This conversion can take a long time to finish, sometimes fifteen minutes or more, so be patient and the boot will complete normally.
+This conversion can take a long time to finish, sometimes fifteen minutes or more, and might have to reboot the system again afterwards.
+Please be patient and the system will start normally.
 If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the